-Music is a universal language that embodies one of the highest forms of creativity.
+At Hadley Wood, we believe music is a universal language that embodies one of the highest forms of creativity.
 We believe high quality music education should engage and inspire pupils to develop a love of music and their talent as musicians and so increase their self-confidence, creativity and sense of achievement.
 As pupils progress, we encourage them to develop a critical engagement with music, allowing them to compose and to listen with discrimination to a wider range of musical pieces and genres.